jorgegv/rage1/doc/DATAGEN.md

   * `COMPRESS`: optional, if set to 1 the data will be stored compressed in the generated variable, ready to decompress with one of the ZX0 decompression functions.

+* `CRUMB_TYPE`: defines a new CRUMB type which may later be used in `SCREEN` definitions.
+Arguments:
+  * `NAME`: mandatory, specifies the name of the crumb type
+  * `BTILE`: mandatory, specifies the BTILE that will be used to draw crumbs of this type
+  * `ACTION_FUNCTION`: (optional) specifies an additional function that will be called every time a crumb of this type is grabbed by the hero.
+The function receives as a parameter a pointer to the `struct crumb_location_s` data structure that the hero walked over.
+  * `FILE`: (optional) the file name where the function is.
+If not specified, the name of the file will be assumed the same as the function name, plus a `.c` extension
+  * `CODESET`: (optional) the codeset where the function must reside.
+If not specified, or we are compiling for 48K model, it will go into lowmem area

 # FLOWGEN